 - Improve the competitive environment through the reduction of subsidies

 - Minimize the effects of sanitary and phytosanitary regulations have on restraint of trade

 The declaration brought agriculture squarely within the realm of the GATT.
-It was also seen as a major nod to developing countries, who would rely on agriculture as a significant domestic resource with which to enter international trade and develop themselves out of poverty. the developing countries were also able to “trade” the agricultural elements with the developed countries, who wanted access for services.
+It was also seen as a major nod to developing countries, which would rely on agriculture as a significant domestic resource to enter international trade and develop themselves out of poverty.
+The developing countries were also able to “trade” the agricultural elements with the developed countries, which wanted access to services.
 In essence, agriculture got traded for GATS.
-It also provided an incentive for nations that previously would not join the GATT because it was largely for industrialized nations to join and create a truly international trade framework as agriculture and services were now in scope.
+It also provided an incentive for nations that previously would not join the GATT.
+It was largely for industrialized nations to join and create a truly international trade framework as agriculture and services were now in scope.

 1994 Agreement on Agriculture

-The result of the Uruguay Round and the Punta del Este Declaration was the 1994 WTO Agreement on Agriculture (AOA).
+The Uruguay Round and the Punta del Este Declaration was the 1994 WTO Agreement on Agriculture (AOA).
 The AOA contains three primary provisions: